repiyann/Laravel_PTI/README.md

 The database already contains a sample account to test things out with.
 Use that or head over to the signup page and start making new accounts.

+> [!NOTE]
+> This project only displays the admin page due to lack of creation time, but you can still try logging in using a user account.
+For user pages, please wait until this project has been created and tested.
+The project will be published as soon as the project is completed

 ```
       Username      | Password |
 -------------------------------|